planety/prologue/docs/deployment.md

 Put this `settings.json` in your `./buildFiles` directory.

 ## Setting up docker
-After completing the prior steps, we can now deliberate how exactly we want to deploy our server.
+After completing the prior steps, we can now think how to deploy our application how we want to deploy our application and server.
 We have 2 different applications to manage here: nginx and our prologue application.
 We can deploy these in 2 different ways:

 - Prologue and Nginx in the same container (simpler)
 - Prologue and Nginx in separate containers via docker-compose (Enables hosting multiple web-applications from the same server)

 ## A) Prologue and Nginx in the same container

 When deploying prologue and nginx in the same container we need to start both applications on when starting the container.
-To do so we can set up a `startupScript.sh` file that contains the necessary commands to do so.
+To do so we can set up a `startupScript.sh` file that gets executed when the container gets started.
-Usually this would be done using systemd, for our smaller image though we will be using the simpler `openrc`.
+We will be using `openrc` to start and manage nginx.

 ```bash
 #!/bin/sh